Border Patrol: Undocumented Mexican family made $150 for each immigrant sheltered

-McAllen, Texas — Running a human stash house can be quite profitable as the Border Patrol suggests in recent court filings, with human traffickers earning thousands of dollars for hiding undocumented immigrants from authorities.
+McAllen, Texas — Running a human stash house can be quite profitable, as the Border Patrol suggests in recent court filings.
+Human traffickers earn thousands of dollars for hiding undocumented immigrants from authorities.

 The KENS 5 Border Team followed up on the story that first broke a week ago.
 Information has surfaced that better explains what was going on behind closed doors.